 Associated with this is the process of automation.
 The complex issues that diagnostics and analytics are supposed to bring to light must be addressed, and their very complexity makes it difficult to tackle these in a timely and efficient manner.

-AI and ML could take on the role of managing network optimization by, as Huawei envisages it, dynamically assigning “computational resources … with the goal of having core decision-making algorithms automatically adapt to current radio, user, and traffic conditions”.
-This goes beyond just optimizing the network, as it directly affects service quality and, therefore, customer satisfaction.
+AI and ML could take on the role of managing network optimisation by, as Huawei envisages it, dynamically assigning “computational resources… with the goal of having core decision-making algorithms automatically adapt to current radio, user, and traffic conditions”.
+This goes beyond just optimising the network, as it directly affects service quality and, therefore, customer satisfaction.
 The ability to better tune network efficiency, in real time, could improve an MNO’s position across several business areas.

 Securing a network with machine learning

 On top of improving the customer experience and optimising operations, machine learning can also be used for something GMS in very interested in helping operators to enhance: the security of — and control over — their network.

 Machine learning is all about looking for patterns, and so finding discrepancies or particular patterns in the data is a natural extension.
 What this means is that a properly trained machine learning system can detect fraud passing through the network.

 Rather than having to manage identifiers, blacklists and whitelists manually, network security can train a machine to recognise patterns in messaging and sort messages into various categories, such as A2P, P2P, P2A, spam, and so on.
 Fraud and spam are simply treated as another class of message, one which can subsequently be handled by the firewall according to the relevant rules.

 Obviously, the other side of this is grey-route reduction.
 Since a machine can distinguish between A2P and P2P, and determine the origin of messages, it can help the network route traffic properly.
 Thus, it becomes even easier for the operator to ensure proper messaging termination and protect its revenue.